Preparing for Your Child’s First Appointment

 Schedule

-We recommend bringing a snack and something to keep your child occupied, such as books or a tablet, during the visit.
-Please plan to spend up to four hours at CHOP, as the visit will include examinations by several different specialists, based on your child’s needs.
+We recommend bringing a snack and water, as well as something to keep your child occupied, such as books, toys or electronics, during the visit.
+Please plan to spend a few hours at CHOP, as the visit may include examinations by several different specialists, based on your child’s needs.

-Once you and your child are escorted to an exam room, you will not need to change locations — all of the specialists planned as part of your child's appointment will come to you.
-Your child will receive expert care from gastroenterologists, immunologists and dietitians, and you may meet with nurses, psychologists and social workers.
-The VEO-IBD team will work together – and in consultation with your family – to create a treatment plan for your child to improve their disease course and quality of life.
+The VEO-IBD clinical team may include gastroenterologists, fellow physicians, advanced practice providers, immunologists and dietitians, and you may also meet with nurses, psychologists and social workers.
+The VEO-IBD team will work together – and in consultation with your family – to create a treatment plan for your child designed to improve both their disease course and quality of life.

-In addition to a physical exam and complete health history, your child’s appointment with our program will include genetic and immunologic evaluation and testing.
-Additionally, we may recommend that some patients undergo a colonoscopy, endoscopy or an imaging test – such as an ultrasound or CT-scan based test – while they are here at CHOP.
-These studies help us diagnose VEO-IBD or re-evaluate the current status of the disease by examining your child’s digestive tract.
+In addition to a physical exam and complete health history, your child’s evaluation with our program may include genetic and immunologic evaluation and testing.
+Additionally, we may recommend that some children undergo additional testing – such as a colonoscopy, endoscopy, or imaging tests like an ultrasound.
+These studies help us evaluate your child’s digestive tract – both to diagnose VEO-IBD and determine the current state of your child’s disease.

 What to expect after your child’s visit